Totally Locally was put together by Chris Sands, an award-winning expert in branding and marketing, based in Hebden Bridge in the North of England.

 Totally Locally is not funded, is not a big organisation and is not connected to any organisation or government initiative.
 It runs alongside Chris’ company, The Good Company, as a stand-alone project.

-Totally Locally is free.
-But it doesn’t mean it hasn’t cost a lot.
+Totally Locally has been given away for free but it doesn’t mean it hasn’t cost a lot.
 It has had hundreds of hours work to produce the full step by step guide, the beautifully designed posters and templates and meeting with towns, talking to people and supporting people online.
 It’s all been done in the name of ‘The Economics of Being Nice’.
 Meaning being nice makes business tick, makes life better and makes for a big adventure.

 We are now open to commissions with organisations on place branding & placemaking projects based around Totally Locally, & are available to work on commissions with Councils, business associations & government. see Chris’ other work at www.thegoodco.co.uk